-LEA 1911, 1921, 2911, 2921 - Leadership & Communication Skills Development-Recruiting I, II, III, IV.
+LEA 1911, 1921, 2911, 2921 - Leadership & Communication Skills Development-Recruiting & Public Relations I, II, III, IV.

 This course introduces the student to his/her responsibilities as a member of the recruiting/public relations team.
-II, III, and IV are a continuation of LEA 1911.
 One hour lecture.
 One hour credit.